iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 BLE Peripheral Device:

-  A BLE device that is configured to repeatedly send advertizing messages.
+  A BLE device that is configured to repeatedly send advertising messages.

 BLE Security Database: